mayngo-net/mayngo-net.github.io/index.markdown

 I do a wide variety of writing including: criticism, fiction, audio drama and academic writing.
 I also have extensive research skills.

 You can check out some of my [writing here](writings).
 I used to blog at [The Violent Bear It Away](https://theviolentbearitaway1.wordpress.com).
+You can also subscribe to my newsletter, [tangents converge](https://mayngo.substack.com/p/coming-soon?showWelcome=true).

 Recent highlights: